 What did we communicate during and after the floods?

-Staff were out and about talking to people who were affected by the flooding, giving them advice about how to deal with the floods.
+Our staff were out and about talking to people who were affected by the flooding, giving them advice how to deal with the floods.
 We took part in many media interviews to warn people about what was happening.

-Since the flooding ended we have held a flood surgery in Evesham on 22 August to gather information and provide advice and assistance to the public.
+Since the flooding ended we held a flood surgery in Tewkesbury on 16 August to gather information and provide advice and assistance to the public.
 We listened to people’s concerns and answered many questions.